Manozna26/DocuShield-AI/README.md

-# DocuShield AI+
+# 🚀 DocuShield AI+

-## 🚀 AI-Based Document Fraud Detection (Invoice-Focused)
+## 📌 AI-Based Document Fraud Detection (Invoice-Focused)

-### 📌 Description

-DocuShield AI+ is a web-based application that detects fraudulent invoices using intelligent validation logic.
-It allows users to upload documents and analyze them to determine whether they are genuine or fake.

 ---

+## 📖 Description

+DocuShield AI+ is a web-based application designed to detect fraudulent documents, with a primary focus on invoices.
+The system allows users to upload document images, extracts text using OCR (Tesseract), and applies intelligent validation logic to analyze patterns, structure, and data consistency.

+Based on this analysis, the system classifies the document as **Valid, Suspicious, or Fraud** and provides a risk score along with reasons for the decision.
+The goal is to simplify fraud detection and reduce manual verification efforts.

+---

-### ✨ Features
+## ✨ Features

-* Upload invoice documents
+* Upload invoice/document images
+* OCR-based text extraction (Tesseract)
-* Intelligent fraud detection
+* Intelligent fraud detection logic
-* Instant result (Real/Fake)
+* Risk score generation
+* Classification: Valid / Suspicious / Fraud
 * User-friendly interface

 ---

-### 🛠️ Tech Stack
+## 🛠️ Tech Stack

-* Frontend: React.js
-* Backend: Node.js, Express.js
-* Database: MongoDB
+* **Frontend:** HTML, CSS (Templates)
+* **Backend:** Flask (Python)
+* **OCR Engine:** Tesseract
+* **Libraries:** pytesseract, Pillow

 ---

-### ⚙️ How to Run
+## ⚙️ How to Run

 1. Clone the repository: